We work hard to reduce waste at Mecoco and we love that our customers do too.

 - Do not light the reed sticks.

-- Refer to the label on the base of the bottle for fragrance specifc advice and precautions.
+- Refer to the label on the base or back of the bottle for fragrance specific advice and precautions.

 There are legal requirements in place under the EU’s Classification, Labelling & Packaging Regulation (CLP for short) which after 1st June 2015, stipulated that all new products containing hazardous substances must be labelled accordingly.
 CLP applies to a non-cosmetic product of any size containing a hazardous substance such as fragrance or essential oils (e.g. candles, wax melts, room mists, reed diffusers etc.)